 Great effort was taken by JHS curator, Linda Forgosh (pictured here) who relied on the resources of the JHS archives and representatives from MetroWest’s beneficiary agencies, to assist her in assembling the hundreds of vintage photographs, artifacts, memorabilia, and video clips that make up “Federation @ 90.”
 Included is an eighteen minute JHS YouTube video clip with a narration of how and where the federation began.

 “Federation @ 90” will be on display at the Alex Aidekman Family Jewish Community Campus in Whippany until November 27.
-The exhibit will then travel to the JCC in Scotch Plains (December 19-January 17, 2014), and then to the JCC of MetroWest in West Orange, and the “Y” in Union, affording the entire Greater MetroWest community, and beyond, the opportunity to connect to their history.
+The exhibit will then travel to the JCC in Scotch Plains (December 19-January 17, 2014), and then to the "Y" in Union (January 22-February 25, 2014) and the JCC of MetroWest in West Orange (March 12-April 23, 2014), affording the entire Greater MetroWest community, and beyond, the opportunity to connect to their history.
 The exhibit is free and open to the community during regular campus hours.
 To take a tour of the exhibit contact Linda Forgosh 973-929-2994 or e-mail email@example.com

 Newark's History Revealed